 U.S. Patent No. 12,426,569 B2

-AntiMastitor's effectiveness is supported by published scientific studies.
+AntiMastitor's physical mechanism of action is supported by peer-reviewed published research.

-Six-month study comparing electrical teat dipping (ETD) with conventional teat dipping (CTD).
-Results showed lower clinical mastitis incidence in ETD farms.
+Six-month field study comparing electrical stimulation application with conventional post-milking methods across multiple dairy herds.
+Results showed lower clinical mastitis incidence in farms using electrical stimulation.

-View Publication →Ultrasonographic study on 100 Holstein cows showing teat canal narrowed more quickly after ETD application (1.88mm) compared to CTD (2.28mm).
+View Publication →Ultrasonographic study on 100 Holstein cows demonstrating that electrical stimulation promoted teat canal narrowing (1.88mm) compared to conventional methods (2.28mm), confirming the physical muscle contraction mechanism.

 View Publication →Contact Pure Herd Systems, the official US distributor of AntiMastitor.
-We're here to answer your questions and help you get started.
+We're here to answer your questions about this innovative approach to post-milking udder care.